Investment Crowdfunding Is a New Source of Funding for Startups and Other Private Businesses In North Carolina

 How much can be raised using Investment Crowdfunding?

-Typical results across the industry usually raise $100K minimum, $250K on average and can go into the millions based on the exemption chosen.
+Based on results across the industry, typical raises are $100K minimum, $250K on average and can go into the millions based on the exemption chosen.

 Exemption fundraising limits are as follows